gaus-fleet-lab/developer-documentation/docs/report.md

 A gauge is a metric that represents a single numerical value that can arbitrarily go up and down.

-Gauges are typically used for measured values like temperatures or current memory usage, but also "counts" that can go up and down, like the number of running goroutines.
+Gauges are typically used for measured values like temperatures or current memory usage, but also "counts" that can go up and down, like the number of running processes.

 ```javascript
 {